 Welcome to the Macro Mastery Guide

-First, I want to congratulate you for having in your hands what I consider to be one of the most important bodies of work I've ever produced - the result of my experience working in Nutrition, Exercise Science and as a 35+ year Fitness Professional.
+First, I want to congratulate you for having in your hands what I consider to be one of the most important bodies of work I've ever produced - the result of my experience working in both Nutrition & Exercise Science, and as a 35+ year Fitness Professional training & coaching thousands of clients over the years.

-My MACRO MASTERY Guide is contains the most simple, common sense basics of performance nutrition - designed to help you achieve whatever results you are looking for when it comes to making a Physical Transformation as you are being coached using the Principles of my Metabolic Ratcheting Permanent Fat Loss System.
+My MACRO MASTERY Guide contains some of the most simple, common sense basics of weight loss & fat loss nutrition, as well as the science of a muscle building meal plan - all designed to help you achieve whatever results you are looking for when it comes to making a Physical Transformation.

-Whether your goals including losing weight, gaining weight, getting rid of your extra body fat, building strong, lean muscle tissue, boosting your metabolism, recompositioning your body, toning up, slimming down, adding muscle mass, sculpting your body - you name it - by applying what I teach you inside this Guide - you will be able to achieve whatever results you are looking for.
+With the Principles of my Metabolic Ratcheting Permanent Fat Loss System, whether your goals including losing weight, gaining weight, getting rid of your extra body fat, building strong, lean tissue, boosting your metabolism, recompositioning your body, toning up, slimming down, adding muscle mass, sculpting your body - you name it - by applying what I teach you inside this MACRO Mastery Guide - you will be able to achieve whatever results you are looking for.

 So What Are Macros?